tnanhekhan/css-to-the-rescue-1920/README.md

 ## Learning Goals
 - Learning to work with CSS
-- Learning about all CSS different kind of selectors
+- Learning about CSS selectors
 - Learning about SVG
 - Learning about SVG / CSS animation
-- Learning about handling clicks / hovers without JavaScript
+- Learning about handling clicks without JavaScript